githubaneesh/oneness/README.md

-# oneness
+# LookLookAT-WebClient
-oneness web application
+The web client for looklook analytics tool in reactjs